 BDMLR’s medic base includes people from all walks of life and occupations.
 You don’t have to be a diver to become trained as a medic, but just a positive attitude, don’t mind getting cold and wet and able-bodied.
-They are running a course at the Walpole Bay Hotel on Sunday 8th September.
-The course is very nearly full so you will have to be very quick if you want to attend.
+If you don’t fancy becoming a medic, then there are a variety of other roles such as fundraising and attending local events to publicise the vital work of BDMLR.

 From time to time a significant number of seals across the UK come ashore to take refuge because of the weather conditions.
 People often call the Coastguard and the BDMLR to report seeing them on beaches, mistakenly thinking they might be injured.

 Incase you ever come across a marine mammal who has been washed up on the beach or maybe in distress please put these numbers into your phone (shown below) for easy access.

 HM Coastguard Dover 24/7 Op’s Room 01304-210008 (dead mammals)

 If you do have cause to report an injured or washed up mammal please have the following details ready:

 - Please note the place(giving as much information as possible eg which bay or beach)

 - any injuries you can see without getting close